GazeDev/housingdb_api/README.md

 copy variables.env.example to variables.env and set the values and then run the commands below via command line to get started:

-Run this command:
+Run these command:
+`docker-compose build postgres`
-`docker-compose build`
+`docker-compose build api`

 Then run the container:
 `docker-compose up api`